BAkinmarin/the-cleaning-hack/README.md

 ## Features
 - Navigation Bar
-    - Fully responsive navigation bar on all pages except 'About' and 'Services' pages as these link to sections on the index.html page.
+    - Fully responsive navigation bar on all pages.
     - The navigation bar is large enough to be clickable on smaller devices and provide easy transition between various pages without the need of the 'back' browser button.

 >Place screenshot of landing page here